Europe

 Grooming

-The short, dense coat is among the lowest-maintenance in the cat world.
+The short, dense coat requires minimal upkeep.
 A weekly brushing or wipe-down with a rubber grooming glove removes loose hair and keeps the coat in good condition.
 During the biannual shedding seasons, more frequent brushing prevents loose undercoat from accumulating on furniture.

 Indoor vs. Outdoor